hbyhadeel/GenArtTutorials/README.md

 # Generative Art Tutorials
-home to all the generative art code I create for YouTube and IG tutorials
+home to some of the generative art code I create for YouTube and IG tutorials

-simply search for the tutorial's title on YouTube or Instagram and you'll find the associated code
+The code should have the same title as the video or post.

 ## Content